 Applications are due March 15.
-The program is designed for students who have completed their sophomore year at an accredited college or university.
+The program is designed for students who have completed their sophomore year of college or university.
 Previous study in architecture, planning, or preservation is not required.
 Applicants must have the written support of their home institutions.